ooyala/backlot-ingestion-library/README.md

   `/sports/baseball/giants` or `/sports/baseball/49er`
 * **labelAssignmentUrl**: URL on your signing server to assign labels to assets.
 Corresponding Backlot API is `[POST] /v2/assets/assetID/labels`.
 Default: `"/v2/assets/assetID/labels"`.

+## Getting Started

+### API Dummy Server
+The examples directory contains a dummy server that simulates a basic version of the Ooyala V2 APIs that can be used for testing.
+To run the server,

+    $ bundle install
+    $ bin/rerun_dummy_server.sh

+### Ruby Backend Server
+The ruby_backend_server in the examples directory has a reference server implementation.
+To run the server,

+    $ bundle install
+    $ bin/rerun_uploader_server.sh
+    $ Point your browser to http://localhost:7081/